Justin Haythe

 Justin Haythe (born September 16, 1973) is an American novelist, short story writer, and screenwriter.
-He is best known for his book The Honeymoon, and the screenplay for the film Revolutionary Road, directed by Sam Mendes.
+He is best known for his book The Honeymoon, and the screenplay for Revolutionary Road, directed by Sam Mendes.

 Haythe lives in New York City.

 Early life and literary debut

 Born in London, Haythe is a graduate of The American School in London and Middlebury College.
 He earned his MFA from Sarah Lawrence College.
 His first short story was published by Harper's Magazine.
 His debut novel, The Honeymoon, was longlisted for the 2004 Man Booker Prize.
 Haythe has plans to write another novel.